-Classes: We get soldiers, operatives, envoys right out of the box, Asari Justicars are either reskinned solarions or mystics using mostly Psionics to emulate Biotic powers.
-Mechanics with Exocortex wouldn’t be too weird for ME, the drones were never in much gameplay for the players, but you fought plenty of flying stuff drones would fit in universe.
+Classes: We get soldiers, operatives, and envoys right out of the box, Asari Justicars are either reskinned solarions or mystics using mostly Psionics to emulate Biotic powers.
+Mechanics with Exocortex wouldn’t be too weird for ME, the drones were never in much gameplay for the players, but you fought plenty of flying stuff drones would fit in-universe.

-The presence of absence of magic in the setting does not affect the Envoy’s class features.
+The presence or absence of magic in the setting does not affect the Envoy’s class features.

-The presence of absence of magic in the setting does not affect the Mechanic’s class features.
+The presence or absence of magic in the setting does not affect the Mechanic’s class features.

 The following class features (and lesser abilities under their heading) would not be available to a Soldier in a no-magic campaign.

 Skills: Without Magic, the skill Mysticism is probably the only one that doesn’t belong.